highcharts/highcharts/docs/dashboards/navigator-component.md

 ## Components synchronization

-The Navigator Component can be synced with other components in dashboards.
+The Navigator Component can be synced with other components in Dashboards.
 Two synchronization types are predefined for the Navigator Component: [`crossfilter`](https://api.highcharts.com/dashboards/#interfaces/Dashboards_Components_NavigatorComponent_NavigatorComponentOptions.SyncOptions#crossfilter) and [`extremes`](https://api.highcharts.com/dashboards/#interfaces/Dashboards_Components_NavigatorComponent_NavigatorComponentOptions.SyncOptions#extremes).
 You can find more information about it in the [sync chapter](https://www.highcharts.com/docs/dashboards/synchronize-components).

 Crossfilter sync is specific to the Navigator Component.
 You can learn more about this below.